Dirkjan Vis of Eurolutions tells us how the internet publisher specializes in business media and the impact of the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?

 Dirkjan Vis: Our families are fine, thanks for asking!

 Tell us about you, your career, how you founded Eurolutions.

 Dirkjan Vis: I found the company as a web design company.
-I made websites and online stores for businesses in my neighborhood.
+I made websites and online stores for businesses in my neighbourhood.
 It was a nice way to pay for college, but to be honest, I wasn’t very good at it.
 After I graduated, I wrote some articles here, a self-made blog about becoming an online entrepreneur in the Netherlands that soon did well in search engines.
 I was also offered a column in a magazine about Dutch e-commerce.

 Even though I wasn’t that good at writing and it wasn’t making any money, I enjoyed writing the columns or my blogs about starting a company.
 When I had to move my company, I joined a business incubator for some time, and they said that I should try to switch my business into something that I could enjoy more.
-Even though the web design company was good business, eventually, I would fail at it since it was not my strength nor my passion.
-With their help, I launched some other websites as well and started asking money for banners.
+Even though the web design company was a good business, eventually, I would fail at it since it was not my strength nor my passion.
+With their help, I launched some other websites as well and started asking for money for banners.
 That’s pretty much how it all started.

 How scalable is your business model, and how easy is it to monetize it?